“The studio, a room to which the artist consigns himself for life, is naturally important, not only as workplace, but as a source of inspiration.”

 1. Suitable chair (maybe with a wedge cushion)

-2. Music stand for paper music or an electronic display
+2. Music stand to hold paper music or an electronic display

 3. Notebook and pencils